TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ## The Nalthian System

 The Nalthian System orbits a yellow star.
 There are three planets in the system: [[Nalthis\|Nalthis]], the gas giant Farkeeper the Bright, and the dwarf planet Nightstar the Hidden.
 Much farther from the star, there is a comet belt.
-There is also a [[Cognitive Realm\|Cognitive]] Anomaly in Nalthis' orbit.
+There is also a [[Cognitive anomaly\|Cognitive anomaly]] in Nalthis' orbit.

 ### Nalthis